kaiwenx99/LinuxAssign1/README.md

 ssh -i .ssh/assign1 arch@147.182.207.200
 ```

-To create and open the file using Neovim, run the command below:
+To create and open a yaml file using Neovim, run:

 ```
 nvim user-data.yaml